 Having achieved carbon neutrality for 2019 and 2020 with Planetly, Exasol has also committed to continuing the relationship in order to constantly track and improve its impact on the environment.

 Exasol will be completing the development of a comprehensive Environmental Management System (EMS) to track the impact of processes and detail things that can change to make the company more sustainable.

 The green team will also continue to grow and launch policies and initiatives across the business.
 All of the team’s work will be focused on encouraging long-term behavioural change and making a positive contribution to protecting our planet.

-Exasol supports three REDD+ projects in Indonesia, Peru and Cambodia by offsetting the carbon footprint for 2019.
+Exasol supports three REDD+ projects in Indonesia, Peru and Cambodia by offsetting the carbon footprint for 2019 and 2020.
 What does REDD+ mean?
 REDD+ stands for "Reducing Emissions from Deforestation and Forest Degradation" - these United Nations projects pursue long-term strategies to address the causes of deforestation and forest degradation.

 Exasol's green team felt that the REDD+ projects would have the most direct impact on reducing carbon.
 That was the most important factor in choosing which projects to support, but it's vital that this is not a standalone action.
 Alongside this commitment the team at Exasol is working on policies and initiatives to change behaviour across the company in the long-term in order to sustainably reduce its carbon footprint.

 The aim of the projects is to protect some of the last unfragmented rainforests and to preserve biodiversity in the project regions.
 At the same time, the projects initiate training on sustainable agricultural methods and create jobs for the local communities.

 All projects are certified according to the highest standards, including the Voluntary Carbon Standard (VCS).